-- 3.1 The Appendix to this report shows the working of the formula from May 2012 onwards.
-In particular, it shows the recent rolling forward of the formula to reflect the election of a Liberal Democrat Group Member as Lord Mayor for the current year; and the strengths of the 3 Party Groups at the time of the May 2015 Annual Council Meeting. - 3.2 Under this formula the Labour Group now has the lowest score and will therefore be entitled to put forward one of their members to be the Lord Mayor for 2016/17.
+- 3.1 The Appendix to this report shows the working of the formula from May 2016 onwards.
+In particular, it shows the rolling forward of the formula to reflect the election of a Labour Group Member as Lord Mayor for the current year; and the strengths of the 3 Party Groups at the time of the May 2018 Annual Council Meeting.
+It then show the calculations for subsequent Municipal Years until the elections in 2022 - 3.2 Under this formula the Groups are entitled to put forward one of their members to be the Lord Mayor as follows: